andsve/andsve.github.io/_posts/2013-12-18-physically-based-rendering.md

 title: Getting started with Physically Based Rendering/Shading
 toc: true
 ---
 This is a collection of Physically Based Rendering/Shading/Lighting material I've found scattered around the web.
 I believe it's quite handy to have a list like this on various rendering topics, hopefully it can be of use for somebody!
+And if you find something I have missed, please [let me know](mailto:me@svenandersson.se)!

 ### Books
 * [Physically Based Rendering](http://www.pbrt.org/) by Matt Pharr & Greg Humphreys ([Buy me one!](http://amzn.com/w/3JP6P23PBFCTJ))